Easy and Natural DIY Oak Leaf Wreath

-Simply cut a length of wire and form it into your desired wreath shape.
-Punch a hole in the center of each leaf (you can stack several at a time).
+Wearing your eye protection, simply cut a length of wire and form it into your desired wreath shape.
+Punch a hole in the center of each leaf using your hole puncher (you can stack several at a time).
 I find it made the project go faster and ripped less leaves to punch them first.
 When they are punched just thread them on the wire form.

 Once the wreath was to my desired fullness I used the pliers to twist the end of the wire to secure.
 You can see that I left a gap in the leaves where the ends meet.